 [show Air pollution, climate and health cover and then first paragraph from Chapter 1 (https://discovery.mcmaster.ca/iii/encore/record/C__Rb5040693?lang=eng)]

 An example of a scholarly book on this topic is Air pollution, climate and health: An integrated perspective on their interactions edited by Meng Gao, Zifa Wang, and Gregory Carmichael, each of whom is a university professor in science or engineering, with contributions from many other researchers.
-If we look at the first paragraph of the first chapter of this book, we can see that compared to Clearing the Air, it takes a much more formal tone and uses more technical language, and the information presented is much denser.
+If we look at the first paragraph of the first chapter of this book, we can see that compared to Clearing the Air, it takes a much more formal tone and uses more technical language and the information presented is much denser.

 In your academic work, you will want to focus on scholarly books, which can provide reliable information from authoritative, scholarly authors.
 Scholarly books are a great source of background information on your topic and will be easier to understand and learn from compared to something like a scholarly journal article.
 Compared to articles, books will provide you with a broader understanding of your topic and more context.